-There’s a very simple and common sense reason why IDEA 2004 requires that students with disabilities be invited to attend every IEP meeting where postsecondary transition goals will be considered: It’s their lives.
+There’s a very simple and common sense reason why2004 requires that students with disabilities be invited to attend every IEP meeting where postsecondary transition goals will be considered: It’s their lives.

 And those lives are changing.
 Adulthood is approaching, and with it will come a world of responsibilities and choices.
 Who’s the primary stakeholder in that life ahead?
 The student.
 Who better to choose the path ahead, the job or the next schooling, than the student?
 Who better to ponder what career, what leisure pasttimes, what community participation?
 Student involvement in planning ahead makes all the sense in the world.